lucasmota/cv/README.md

+# My CV
-This project is a sample to show some skills and also serves as a CV.
+### Simple project created to demonstrate some React Skills, folder structure and patterns, also serving as my Personal CV.

+### You can see the website working here https://lucasmota.github.io/cv/